benjaminheng/rsser/README.md

 - Instagram

-Contributions for additional sites is strongly welcome!
+Contributions for additional sites are welcome!

 ## Usage